-Workers' compensation claims liabilities represent management's estimate of future amounts necessary to pay claims and related expenses with respect to workplace injuries that have occurred as of a given reporting date.
-The estimated liability for open workers' compensation claims is based on an evaluation of information provided by the Company's third-party administrators for workers' compensation claims, coupled with an actuarial estimate of future adverse loss development with respect to reported claims and incurred but not reported claims (together, IBNR).
-Workers' compensation claims liabilities included case reserve estimates for reported losses, plus additional amounts for estimated IBNR claims, medical cost containment, legal costs, and unallocated loss adjustment expenses.
-The process of arriving at an estimate of unpaid claims and claims adjustment expense involves a high degree of judgment and is affected by both internal and external events, including changes in claims handling practices, changes in reserve estimation procedures, inflation, trends in the litigation and settlement of pending claims, and legislative changes.
-The Company's estimates are based on informed judgment, derived from individual experience and expertise applied to multiple sets of data and analyses.
-The company considers significant facts and circumstances known both at the time that loss reserves are initially established, and as new facts and circumstances become known.
+Workers' compensation claims liabilities represent management's estimate of future obligation amounts under workers' compensation programs where the Company retains the risk.
+These estimates utilize actuarial expertise and projection techniques at a given reporting date, and are based on an evaluation of information provided by the Company's third-party administrator for workers' compensation claims, coupled with an actuarial estimate of future loss development with respect to reported claims and incurred but not reported claims (together, "IBNR").
+The Company's estimates are based on actuarial analysis and informed judgment, derived from individual experience and expertise applied to multiple sets of data and analyses.
+The Company considers significant facts and circumstances known both at the time that loss reserves are initially established, and as new facts and circumstances become known.

-Given the high degree of judgment required to estimate the value of the workers' compensation claims liabilities, performing audit procedures to evaluate the workers' compensation claims liabilities recorded for the year ended December 31, 2023, required a high degree of auditor judgment and an increased extent of effort, including the need to involve our actuarial specialists.
+Given the subjectivity of estimating future loss development with respect to reported claims and incurred but not reported claims, the related audit procedures to evaluate the workers' compensation claims liabilities required a high degree of auditor judgment and an increased extent of effort, including involvement of our actuarial specialists.